 The Dog Olympix

-The Dog Olympix is a fundraising competitive sporting activity for everyday people with everyday dogs.
+The Dog Olympix is a fundraising competitive sporting activity for everyday people with their everyday dogs.
 The activity began in 2016 in Whittington Park, London N19 within The Big Day Out Festival.
-2017 attracted 25 entrants with 16 semi-finalists and over 100 spectators.
-2018 is our 3rd year and we alongside other canine professionals are planning the 2018 games.
-Anyone with a dog as an owner or handler can take part as long as they and their dog are physically able.
-The Dog Olympix is run and organised by a committee.
+2017 attracted 25 entrants with 16 semi-finalists and 60 – 100 spectators.
+In 2018 we had 27 competitors with 200 spectators and raised £600.00.

-FUNDRAISER: Saturday 8th September 2018, Whittington Park, London N19 4RS
+Event: 8th /9/ 2019 Whittington Park, London N19 4RS

 Go-Fund-Me crowdsourcing platform here:

 All dogs taking part must have an I.D.
 Tag and be microchipped.